-The first former Lancer player to take over behind the bench, Head Coach and General Manager David Wilkie is in his second season with the Lancers.
+The first former Lancer player to take over behind the bench, Head Coach and General Manager David Wilkie is in his third season with the Lancers.
 During the 2017-18 Season, Wilkie brought the Lancers to the Clark Cup Playoffs for the first time in 3 seasons and ended the year with a record of 39-16-2-3.

 Wilkie joins the Lancers after leading the Omaha AAA Hockey Club as the Director of Hockey Operations, U18 Head Coach and U16 Head Coach.
 In seven seasons at Omaha AAA, he compiled an overall record of 570-192-32 as the program became a national powerhouse under his leadership.
 In the last seven seasons, 92 players have advanced to the Junior A Tier 1 or Tier 2 ranks, 44 players received NCAA Division 1 commitments, and four players were selected in the NHL Draft.
 Wilkie’s teams won a total of 34 major championships in 12 years of coaching in Omaha including four Central District championships, ten Midwest District championships and medaled six times at the USA Hockey National tournament.

 During the 2007-08 season, Wilkie served as an Assistant Coach for the University of Nebraska-Omaha.
 The bench boss was also the second youngest Head Coach in ECHL history when he was tabbed to lead the Augusta Lynx in November of 2002.

 Before stepping behind the bench Wilkie spent eight seasons playing professional hockey.
 A first-round pick of the Montreal Canadiens (20th Overall) in the 1992 NHL Draft, Wilkie played 167 games in the NHL with the Canadiens, Tampa Bay Lightning, and New York Rangers.
 During his career, the defenseman was named an AHL All-Star, and two-time IHL All-Star.